Association of Comics Magazine Publishers: Dissolution of the ACMP

 The code, however, was not a success, ignored by both large and small publishers.
-Some publishers, such as Dell Comics, refused to join the organization.
+Some publishers, such as Dell Comics, Archie Comics, DC Comics, Fawcett Comics, and initially Marvel Comics, refused to join the organization, the latter three had its own editorial advisory boards.
+Marvel later resisted and the group begin using the ACMP seal by 1952.
 Others, such as founding member EC Comics, terminated their participation.
 Those who continued as members made use of the ACMP seal of approval without any formal process of review.
 Describing the situation in 1954 at a comic book hearing conducted by the Senate Subcommittee on Juvenile Delinquency, Director Schultz said: "The association, I would say, is out of business and so is the code."

 Successor organization

 In 1954, a mounting tide of criticism, including a new book by Wertham — Seduction of the Innocent — and congressional hearings, spurred the formation of the ACMP's successor, the Comics Magazine Association of America (CMAA).
 The ACMP Publishers Code served as the template for a more detailed set of rules enforced by the CMAA's Comics Code Authority.

 EC comics and Mad magazine publisher, William M. Gaines, in a 1983 interview with The Comics Journal revealed: